 Welcome to my page.

-I got my novice licence in 1980 after more study and a lot of CW practice I got the full A(F) lisence in 1988.
+I got a novice licence in 1980 and after more study and a lot of CW practice I got the full F license in 1988.

-But because of a renovation of the roof I had to tear down all which caused a hiatus that lasted until 2010.
+Because of a renovation of the house in 1999 I had to tear down all which caused a hiatus that lasted until 2010.

-After a couple years I bought an Icom 7300 changed the separate dipoles into a ladderline fed fan dipole for 160/80/40/30 Meter and a Diamond BB7V Vertical for 40-10 M bands.
+After a couple years I bought an Icom 7300 and combined the the separate dipoles into a ladderline fed fan dipole for 160/80/40/30 Meter and set up a Diamond BB7V HF Vertical.

 It is advertised as 80-10, but it's too short for decent radiation on 80 M.